schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Pharaoh

-A whirlwind rail transportation worker happens at a entryway.
+A whirlwind rail transportation worker happens at an entryway.

 ## Deficiency